anilvmware/tanzu-app-engine/workshop/content/exercises/02-kpack-rebuild-image.md

 command: kp build logs hello-go
 ```

-Check the images on the registry.
+When the build is complete, check the images on the registry.
 You should see a second image.
 ```terminal:execute
 command: skopeo list-tags docker://{{ registry_host }}/hello-go
 ```